 The Finance Committee assists the Board in overseeing the proper financial management of the organisation.
-The Committee members during or since the end of the financial year are Catherina Toh (Committee Chair), Catherine McKean (leave of absence), Tony Hallam, Zac Hatzantonis (from October 2015), Freya Marsden and Tony Nicholson.
-The Committee meets monthly.
+The Committee members during or since the end of the financial year are Catherina Toh (Committee Chair), Catherine McKean (leave of absence), Tony Hallam, Zac Hatzantonis, Freya Marsden (leave of absence), Richard Wilson (from April 2017) and Tony Nicholson.
+The Committee is scheduled to meet monthly.
 The Finance Committee meets as a Finance and Investment Committee at least twice yearly, with Mark Dutton as an additional member.